medwf/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14. Owner and group : Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 15. Symbolic links : Write a script that changes the owner and the group owner of _hello to vincent and staff respectively_.
 16. If only : Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+17. Star Wars : Write a script that will play the StarWars IV episode in the terminal.